AlexStory/fluentcli/README.md

 ## Notes

-Calling .Build() after .Run(args) returns an objects with all of the long-form flag names added as c# style names. ie: in the example above the object will have app.Testing, app.ListAll, and app.Name, because of the flags `--testing`, `--list-all`, and `--name`.
+Calling .Build() after .Run(args) returns an object with all of the long-form flag names added as c# style names. ie: in the example above the object will have app.Testing, app.ListAll, and app.Name, because of the flags `--testing`, `--list-all`, and `--name`.

 Also the interface allows combining of short flags, so that the above example could be called with `-tl` instead of `-t -l`

 ## Api

 ### AddFlag(string flags, string helpText)

+Adds a boolean flag to the application. ie: `-h` or `--version`

 ###### flags

 String of all flags that you want to correspond to this flag.
 Seperate them by commas.
-One flag must start with "--" and only one.
+One flag must start with "\-\-" and only one.

 ###### helpText

 The text that is printed to the command line when a user asks for help.

 ### AddOnce(string flags, string helpText)
+Adds a flag that takes a single argument. ie `-o myfile.txt`

 ###### flags

 String of all flags that you want to correspond to this flag.
 Seperate them by commas.
-One flag must start with "--" and only one.
+One flag must start with "\-\-" and only one.

 ###### helpText